-4. It's natural for people to fail something on the first try.
-Imagine being on the side of a major highway with cars zipping past you.
+6. It's natural for people to fail something on the first try: Imagine being on the side of a major highway with cars zipping past you.
 It's windy.
 Maybe it's cold or raining.
 It's late at night.
 You can barely hear the officer's instructions and you are so nervous its difficult to pay attention.

-So basically, think twice before taking the "test."
-And if you already have, contact an experienced DUI attorney in your state for help defending your case.
+So basically, think twice before taking the test.
+If you already have taken the test and failed, contact an experienced DUI attorney in your state, city, or county for help defending your case.